Home insurance for a two-bedroom house or flat

-Buildings insurance is a good idea for home owners to have, regardless of the number of bedrooms in their home.
-It will provide cover for the basic structure of your house, as well as all the permanent fixtures (fixed cupboards and cabinets, toilet, etc) within it.
-While buildings insurance isn’t compulsory, most mortgage lenders will insist upon it.
+Buildings insurance is a good idea if you’re a homeowner, regardless of how many bedrooms you’ve got.
+It gives you cover for the basic structure of your house, as well as the permanent fixtures (fixed cupboards and cabinets etc) in it.
+While buildings insurance isn’t compulsory, most mortgage lenders will insist you have it.

-If you’re a leaseholder in a flat, then the building might be insured by the person or company who owns the freehold.
+If you’re a leaseholder, then the building might be insured by the person or company who owns the freehold.
 Your solicitor should be able to advise you if you need to take out buildings insurance, as it will be set out in the lease.